BorDch/BorDch/README.md

 <p align="center">

-    🎓 Student, Faculty of Computational Mathematics and Cybernetics, MSU — Department of Mathematical Statistics
+    🎓 Student, Faculty of Computational Mathematics and Cybernetics, MSU — Department of Mathematical Statistics;

-    🔭 Currently focused on Data Analysis with a roadmap to Data Science
+    🔭 Currently focused on Data Analysis with a roadmap to Data Science;

-    🌐 Fluent with production pipelines, statistical modeling, and ML experimentation
+    🌐 Fluent with production pipelines, statistical modeling, and ML experimentation.
 </p>

 ---